node-llm/node-llm/docs/core_features/multimodal.md

 ### PDFs
 For PDFs, providers handled differently:
-- **Anthropic**: Supports native PDF blocks (up to 10MB). `node-llm` handles the base64 encoding.
+- **Anthropic**: Supports native PDF blocks (up to 10MB). `NodeLLM` handles the base64 encoding.
 - **Gemini**: Supports PDF via File API.
-- **OpenAI**: Often requires text extraction first (unless using Assistants API, which `node-llm` core interacts with as Chat). *Note: Ensure your provider supports the PDF modality directly or use a text extractor.*
+- **OpenAI**: Often requires text extraction first (unless using Assistants API, which `NodeLLM` core interacts with as Chat). *Note: Ensure your provider supports the PDF modality directly or use a text extractor.*

 ```ts
 await chat.ask("Summarize this contract", {